 Over 4,000 trees to be planted through community-wide effort In its second year of funding, the County will invest $950,000 into its tree canopy by funding 25 projects for tree plans and tree planting sponsored by area municipalities, neighborhoods and nonprofits through the Cuyahoga County Healthy Tree Canopy Grant Program.
 This funding will spur the creation …

 Cleveland was once nicknamed The Forest City, but the city has lost about half its tree canopy since the 1950s.
-Tree canopy cover is low at 19%, only one quarter of what is possible.
-Each year an estimated 97 acres of tree canopy is lost.
+Tree canopy cover is low at 18%, less than one-fifth of what is possible.
+Each year an estimated 75 acres of tree canopy is lost.
 At this rate, canopy will drop to 14% by 2040 unless we act now.